GrantPettis/Fitness-App/README.md

 - **Security Rules**: If you’re adding or updating sensitive admin actions, review and update Firebase **Firestore Security Rules** to ensure only admins have access to these functions.

+> **Note:** The "Assigned Workout Plan" feature is currently under development.
+When users click on an assigned workout plan in the userdashboard, they may encounter a placeholder message indicating that the functionality is not yet complete.
+This feature will be implemented in a future update to enhance user experience and provide a seamless interaction with assigned workout plans.

 #### **Documentation for Firebase Schema**
 - **Database Schema**: Provide a comprehensive schema of the Firebase database, with descriptions of each collection and field.
 This documentation will help future developers understand data organization and ease troubleshooting.